vinculum3141-ship-it/assigment-djehuty/presentation/SPEAKER_NOTES.md

 - "Each match gets a confidence score."
 - "High confidence (≥0.8) gets auto-assigned."
 - "Low confidence gets flagged for manual review."
-- "We expect about 450 datasets - roughly 70-80% - to be auto-assigned."
+- "We expect roughly 70-80% of datasets to be auto-assigned with high confidence."

 **Phase 2: Manual Review:**
 - "Second, manual review for low-confidence matches."